Published · Updated ·

 Grammarly just launched a dedicated AI Humanizer, and it's genuinely impressive on the writing quality side.
 The output sounds natural, the tone adjustments are solid, and it supports custom voice profiles.
 Credit where it's due.
 But here's the problem: it still fails AI detectors.
 We tested it against all five major detectors, and it got flagged almost every time.
 Great humanizer for readability.
 Terrible humanizer for detection bypass.
 And that distinction matters.

-We ran Grammarly's new humanizer through the same benchmark we use for every tool: one GPT-5 essay, 5 major AI detectors, scored on bypass rate, readability, and value.
+We ran Grammarly's new humanizer through the same benchmark we use for every tool: one AI-generated essay, 5 major AI detectors, scored on bypass rate, readability, and value.
 Then we tested 5 actual detection-bypass alternatives.
 The quality gap was small.
 The bypass gap was brutal.

 Why Grammarly's Humanizer Isn't Enough